labgrid-project/labgrid/doc/configuration.rst

   - :any:`ConsoleProtocol`

 Arguments:
-  - txdelay (float): time in seconds to wait before sending each byte
+  - txdelay (float, default=0.0): time in seconds to wait before sending each byte
-  - timeout (float): time in seconds to wait for a network serial port before an error occurs.
-Default is 3 seconds.
+  - timeout (float, default=3.0): time in seconds to wait for a network serial port before an error occurs

 ShellDriver
 ~~~~~~~~~~~